percona/percona-server/doc/source/security/data-at-rest-encryption.rst

    * - Master key
      - The Master key is used to encrypt or decrypt the tablespace keys.
    * - Tablespace key for each tablespace
      - The tablespace key encrypts the data pages and is written in the tablespace header.
-Rebuild the table to change the tablespace key.

 When the server must access the data, the master key decrypts the tablespace key, the tablespace is decrypted and available for read or write operations.